godatadriven/godatadriven-blog/content/upgrade-CDH4-to-CDH5.md

 > cannot copy parcel.json to data node

-The bars of all nodes were green, but the wizard cannot continue or retry, we need to fix problems ourselfs...
+The bars of all nodes were green, but the wizard could not continue or retry, we had to fix some issues...

 ### Situation after the interrupted upgrade:

 The wizard shows that all CDH.5.0.3 parcels have been distributed to all the nodes.
-We could not rerun the upgrade wizard, trying it again results in a cannot rerun upgrade wizard error.
+We could not rerun the upgrade wizard, trying it again resulted in a cannot rerun upgrade wizard error.
 Through the Cloudera Manager interface we could check the nodes:

 - All hosts are online
 - All host services are stopped.
 - Running the host inspector shows no problems.

 The error suggested that the files are not present on the datanodes.
-We checked and the files *are* present on the datanodes mentioned in the error and the md5sum is the same as on the other nodes.
+We checked and the files *were* present on the datanodes mentioned in the error and the md5sum was the same as on the other nodes.

 Try to start the service 1-by-1 from the Cloudera Manager.